Skip the stores and #OptOutside for Black Friday instead

 You surely know by now that making a commitment to spend time outside on a regular basis is good for both your mental and physical health, and the #OptOutside initiative can be another motivation to help you make time for it.
 How much time outside is enough to reap the health benefits?
 Two hours per week, according to a study published in Scientific Reports.

-Of course, you can #OptOutside any day of the year, but Black Friday seems like a good time to start.
+Of course, you can #OptOutside any day of the year, but Black Friday seems like as good a time as any to start.
 If you want to keep opting outside long after Black Friday passes, check out our event calendar to find out about upcoming educational and recreational program offerings that will help you enjoy the great outdoors all year long.